Do you have a skin care question? Need to know how to take care of your skin?

 Curel® Extreme Care® lotion has been specially formulated to restore and prevent extra dry skin.
 It contains more moisturizing ingredients than many competitive advanced lotions and it combines cationic technology with an unusually high level of glycerin.
 This unique combination has been clinically proven to moisturize extra dry skin better and to provide two times more moisture than the leading advanced lotion.

-Daily Moisture Fragrance Free lotion and Sensitive Skin Remedy lotion are hypoallergenic and ideal for sensitive skin.
+Daily Moisture Fragrance Free lotion is hypoallergenic and is ideal for sensitive skin.

 Curel® Extreme Care® lotion and Itch Defense™ lotion are dermatologist tested and pediatrician tested.
 They are appropriate for sensitive skin and for children ages six months and up, who have dry, itchy, or easily irritated skin.